Should You Use a Classroom Behavior Chart?

-So my point is that whether or not you should use a behavior chart might depend on where you are in your teaching journey.
+So my point is that whether or not you should use a classroom behavior chart might depend on where you are in your teaching journey.

-Whether or not you should use a behavior chart might depend on where you are in your teaching journey.
+Whether or not you should use a classroom behavior chart might depend on where you are in your teaching journey.

 If you’re a brand new teacher just starting out (or if you’ve been struggling with classroom management), this tool might be just what you need to start the year off right.
 Pair it with compassion, in-depth conversations, and a focus on building strong relationships, and you’ll likely be good to go.
 In a few years you can reevaluate and see if you still need it.

 If you’ve been using a behavior chart for years and years, maybe it’s time to take a second look.
 Maybe the experience, confidence, and wisdom you’ve gained can be better put to use under a different system.
-Or maybe you should start the year with a behavior chart but phase it out after a month or two.
+Or maybe you should start the year with a classroom behavior chart but phase it out after a month or two.

 As you make your decision just keep in mind that it’s better to be an effective, behavior-chart-using teacher than an my-class-is-out-of-control, non-behavior-chart-using teacher.
 But if you can be MORE effective without one, maybe it’s time for a change.

 So what do you think?
-Will you use a behavior chart this year?
+Will you use a classroom behavior chart this year?
 Those of you who have ditched them, can you please share what you do now instead?